-The Group understands that a competitive remuneration package together with good benefits and welfare encourages retention of employees and fosters their sense of belonging to the Group.
+The Group understands that a competitive remuneration package together with good benefits and welfare encourages employee retention and fosters a sense of belonging.
 The Group offers a comprehensive remuneration package for all its employees, and employees are remunerated fairly according to their contributions with reference to the market practice.
 The Group regularly reviews the remuneration policy to ensure its market competitiveness.
-Employees are recognised and rewarded according to their individual performances, working experience, respective responsibilities, merits, qualifications, competences and time commitments.
+Employees are recognised and rewarded according to their individual performance, working experience, respective responsibilities, merits, qualifications, competences and time commitments.
 The remuneration package includes holidays, annual leave, sick leave, marriage leave, maternity leave, paternity leave, compassionate leave, jury leave, medical scheme, group life insurance scheme, mandatory provident fund and discretionary bonus.